Androphilia and gynephilia

-Androphilia and gynephilia are terms used in behavioral science to describe sexual orientation, as an alternative to a gender binary homosexual and heterosexual conceptualization.
-Androphilia describes sexual attraction to men or masculinity; gynephilia describes the sexual attraction to women or femininity.
+In behavioral science, androphilia and gynephilia are sexual orientations: Androphilia is sexual attraction to men and/or masculinity; gynephilia is sexual attraction to women and/or femininity.
 Ambiphilia describes the combination of both androphilia and gynephilia in a given individual, or bisexuality.
+The terms offer an alternative to a gender binary homosexual and heterosexual conceptualization of sexuality.

 The terms are used for identifying a person's objects of attraction without attributing a sex assignment or gender identity to the person.
-It may be used when describing intersex and transgender people, especially those who are nonbinary.
+They may be used when describing intersex, transgender, and non-binary people.

 Historical use

 Androphilia

 Magnus Hirschfeld, an early-20th century German sexologist and physician, divided homosexual men into four groups: paedophiles, who are most attracted to prepubescent youth, ephebophiles, who are most attracted to youths from puberty up to the early twenties; androphiles, who are most attracted to persons between the early twenties and fifty; and gerontophiles, who are most attracted to older men, up to senile old age.
 According to Karen Franklin, Hirschfeld considered ephebophilia "common and nonpathological, with ephebophiles and androphiles each making up about 45% of the homosexual population."

 The term androsexuality is occasionally used as a synonym for androphilia.